dorkbox/Notify/README.md

 - This is for cross-platform use, specifically - linux 32/64, mac 32/64, and windows 32/64.
 Java 6+
+- You will need the images in the 'resources' directory, in addition to the normal libs.

 ```
 Growl.IMAGE_PATH    (type String, default value 'resources')